PhD opportunities

 UKRI Studentship in Algebraic Geometry

 The UKRI studentship will be under the supervision of Evgeny Shinder for PhD work on the UKRI Horizon Europe guarantee project Motivic invariants and birational geometry of simple normal crossing degenerations.
+This is studentship is potentially open to international candidates.
 Please contact Evgeny Shinder for any questions.

 How to apply

-Please use the University online system to submit your application, and see general guidance on how to apply
+Please use the University online system to submit your application for both the EPSRC DLA studentships and the UKRI studentsthip.
+You will need to click the "Start new application" link at the bottom of the page.
+See also general guidance on how to apply

 PhD Life In The Algebraic Geometry and Mathematical Physics Group